Truck Accident Injury Lawyers

 It is important to consider your options in seeking compensation for property damage, medical bills, lost wages, pain and suffering, and permanent injury or disability.
 The best way to defend yourself from the variety of complex difficulties that truck accidents present is to hire a skilled lawyer who will work with you to get the compensation you deserve.

-At McEldrew Young Purtell, we understand the complexities that are associated with these catastrophic accidents, and we provide comprehensive counsel to those who have suffered injury in accidents involving speeding, driver error, aggressive driving, negligent maintenance, design defects and issues of corporate responsibility in commercial vehicle accidents of all types.
+At McEldrew Young Purtell Merritt, we understand the complexities that are associated with these catastrophic accidents, and we provide comprehensive counsel to those who have suffered injury in accidents involving speeding, driver error, aggressive driving, negligent maintenance, design defects and issues of corporate responsibility in commercial vehicle accidents of all types.
 We take care of all types of serious and catastrophic injury claims including brain and spinal cord injury, broken bones, burns, paralysis, and amputations or loss of limbs.
 We also handle wrongful death claims.

 If you or a loved one has suffered a serious injury as a result of a truck accident, contact our team of experienced truck accident lawyers to properly investigate and prosecute your truck accident claim.